veecode-platform/platform-backstage-plugins/plugins/kong-service-manager-backend/README.md

 ## Intro 💡

-The `Kong-service-manager-backend` plugin provides the backend for the [Kong Service Manager] plugin(https://github.com/veecode-platform/platform-backstage-plugins/tree/master/plugins/kong-service-manager), it provides endpoints to serve the service interface, the crud for handling plugins and the routes under the kong service.
+The `Kong-service-manager-backend` plugin provides the backend for the [Kong Service Manager plugin](https://github.com/veecode-platform/platform-backstage-plugins/tree/master/plugins/kong-service-manager), it provides endpoints to serve the service interface, the crud for handling plugins and the routes under the kong service.

 ## Pre-requisites